Health care prices in the United States: Relative to other countries

 U.S. healthcare costs in 2015 were 16.9% GDP according to the OECD, over 5% GDP higher than the next most expensive OECD country.
 With U.S. GDP of $19 trillion, healthcare costs were about $3.2 trillion, or about $10,000 per person in a country of 320 million people.
 A gap of 5% GDP represents $1 trillion, about $3,000 per person relative to the next most expensive country.
 In other words, the U.S. would have to cut healthcare costs by roughly one-third ($1 trillion or $3,000 per person on average) to be competitive with the next most expensive country.
 Healthcare spending in the U.S. was distributed as follows in 2014: Hospital care 32%; physician and clinical services 20%; prescription drugs 10%; and all other, including many categories individually making up less than 5% of spending.
 These first three categories accounted for 62% of spending.
-A 2022 study revealed that the United States is one of the most expensive countries for a 15 minute private doctors visit.
-The average cost of a visit in the U.S. is $104, while the global average is $40, ranking the U.S. as the #8 most expensive country.